GuiBandeiraCosta/Master-Thesis/README.md

 Master Thesis code on the importance of positional information for ARC TASKS

-All datasets used are provided as well as all configurations used!
+All datasets and configurations utilized are provided inside each of the respective folders!